Raymond Hood: Education

 In June 1904, Hood returned to Pawtucket before leaving for Europe with the intention of studying at the École des Beaux-Arts in Paris.
-Hood failed his first attempt at the entrance exam in October 1904 though was accepted after his second attempt in 1905.
+Hood failed his first attempt at the entrance exam in October 1904, but was accepted after his second attempt in 1905.
 His capstone diplôme project at the École was a city hall for Pawtucket, his hometown.
 The project, which was never realized, fused classical features with modern technology.